IT-KCT-Modern-Android-Development/.github/profile/README.md

 ## Acknowledgements

 I would like to thank the Department of Information Technology for supporting my effort to adopt modern technology and update the curriculum.
-I would also like to thank Vivekanandh Sir for his encouragement and guidance.
+My Special thanks to **Vivekanandh Sir** for his support and mentorship.
 I hope this repository will be useful for the students and instructors who are interested in learning and teaching modern Android development.